krisvanrens/coding-exercises/cpp-fundamentals-exercises/raycasting/README.md

 void move_down_if(F&& pred) {}
 ```

+Also, as a bonus, we greatly improve the playability by splitting the player movement in a X- and Y-axis component when checking wall collision.
+This makes it possible to "slide" along a wall while moving, rather than being stopped and having to back off like the previous versions.

 Make up your own mind as to what's the nicest solution here.

 ## Number of machine instructions per executable